sstsimulator/sst-core/.github/ISSUE_TEMPLATE/bug_report.md

 3 - What Operating system(s) and versions

-4 - What version of external libraries (MPI, etc.)
+4 - What versions of external libraries (MPI, etc.)

 5 - Provide sha1 of all relevant SST repositories (sst-core, sst-elements, etc)